egberts/egberts.github.io-src/content/articles/bind9-split-horizon2.md

 # Since RNDC is keyed by port and its key, there is no longer a default RNDC config file
 ```

-Now whenever the command `rndc` gets (accidentially) evoked, you will get an
+Now whenever the command `rndc` gets (accidentally) evoked, you will get an
 error message:
 ```
 rndc: neither /etc/bind/rndc.conf nor /etc/bind/rndc.key was found